TDP Kubernetes

 kubectl create namespace tdp-project

 1.3.
-Configure OCI registry access
+Configure access to OCI registry

 TDP Kubernetes Helm Charts are hosted in the Tecnisys OCI registry.
 Configure access with your credentials: